pitch7900/MusicMigrator/README.md

 A menu will pop up to help you fill the basic informations need to allow the app to run

 ## 3. Installation
-Download the project and setup your webserver configuration to point to the /public folder For example, the project is downloaded to /var/www/iTunes2Deezer and the virtual host points to /var/www/iTunes2Deezer/public
+Download the project and setup your webserver configuration to point to the /public folder.
+For example, the project is downloaded to /var/www/iTunes2Deezer and the virtual host points to /var/www/iTunes2Deezer/public
 ```ApacheConf
 <VirtualHost *:80>